Sierra de Ayllón: Fauna

-Among the insects it is worth mentioning the great diversity that exists in the Macizo de Ayllón.
+The Macizo de Ayllón is notable for its remarkable diversity of insect species.
 Numerous species of lepidoptera, coleoptera, hymenoptera and diptera can be observed throughout the mountain chain, some of them autochthonous and exclusive to the area.

 The humid forests of the mountain chain also provide habitat for nemoral species such as the woodcock (Scolopax rusticola), a scarce nester, wintering and regular migrant, the barbastelle bat (Barbastella barbastellus), the also nesting tree pipit (Anthus trivialis), the song thrush (Turdus philomelos)and the red-backed shrike (Lanius collurio), with breeding areas further north.

 The hydrographic system in the mountain chain has a high degree of conservation until the arrival of the rivers to the line of regulating reservoirs located south of the natural area, (Pontón de la Oliva, Vado reservoir, Beleña reservoir, Alcorlo reservoir).
 The absence of polluting industries and the reduced human population (<2 people per /km²) guarantee the absence of water pollution.
 Thus, the rivers of this area represent an unbeatable habitat for the European otter, with abundant populations.
 Native fish such as the iberian nase (Chondrostoma polylepis), the bermejuela (Rutilus arcasii) and the colmilleja (Cobitis paludica and Cobitis pyrenaicus).
 Birds such as the kingfisher (Alcedo atthis) and mammals such as the desman (Galemys pyrenaicus), which maintains here isolated populations of the main core distribution of the species in the Sistema Central, very vulnerable to external disturbances and probably threatened by the proliferation of the American mink.

 The frequent cliffs and crags form a habitat of exceptional importance for a wide range of rupicolous birds.
 The natural area of Ayllón exceeds the numerical criteria established in the EU Birds Directive for the golden eagle, (Aquila chrysaetos), griffon vulture (Gyps fulvus), peregrine falcon (Falco peregrinus) and eagle-owl (Bubo bubo), being also abundant the red-billed chough (Pyrrhocorax pyrrhocorax).
 Other species of great interest such as Bonelli's eagle (Hieraaetus fasciatus), Egyptian vulture (Neophron percnopterus) the common rock trush and the blue rock thrush (Monticola saxatilis and Monticola solitarius) use the Sierra de Ayllón as a breeding area.

 The importance of the natural area of Ayllón for some rare or endemic invertebrate species, such is the case of Lucanus cervus, Parnassius apollo sp. escalerae, Plebicula nivescens, Ocnogyna tatreillei, Hyphoraia dejeani, Euphydryas aurinia or Nymphalis antiopa, should be highlighted.